daydreamer-json/discography_cdn/README.md

-# hololive_discography_cdn
+# discography_cdn

-This repo contain hololive discography resource
+This repo contain discography resource

 **For education purposes only**